ilastik/ilastik.github.io/installation/installation.md

       g++ -fpic -shared -Wl,-all_load libilocplex.a -Wl,-noall_load -L. -L../../../../concert/lib/x86-64_osx/static_pic -lcplex -lconcert -o libilocplex.dylib

-- If the compiler is `clang` and you have OSX 10.9 Mavericks, then you need to to specify the correct C++ standard library to use in addition to the commands above:
+- If the compiler is `clang` and you have OSX 10.9 Mavericks, then you need to specify the correct C++ standard library to use in addition to the commands above:

       g++ -fpic -shared -Wl,-all_load libcplex.a -Wl,-noall_load -stdlib=libstdc++ -o libcplex.dylib
       g++ -fpic -shared -Wl,-all_load libconcert.a -Wl,-noall_load -stdlib=libstdc++ -o libconcert.dylib